 How do you turn your content into an experience??
 With visual data.
 Writing facts is fine, but when you visualize them, they can make that much more of an impact.

-In 2020, we’re predicting brands will get savvier with their data and how they display it.
+This year, we’re predicting brands will get savvier with their data and how they display it.
 Spotify did a fantastic example of this, wrapping up 2019 with shareable Instagram stories.
 In 2020, we’ll start to see brands using infographic templates to display content in more innovative and visual ways, or creating their own designs.

 Echoing points one and two, interactive content highlights the need for experience overconsumption.
 We’re no longer expecting to see a one way street of B2C.
 If you want to build relationships you’ll need to hold conversations, not just talk and expect to be listened to.

 In 2020 we expect to see brands incorporating innovative ways of engaging with people.
-Brands will be building out their own quizzes with online quiz makers, creating playful landing pages and gamifying the consumer journey.
+Brands will be building out their own quizzes with online quiz makers, creating playful landing pages, and gamifying the consumer journey.

 As ironic as it is that we’re using tech to limit our use of tech, it’s the perfect example that the demand still remains in the hands of the consumer.
 If Apple hadn’t done it, someone else would have.
 What does that mean for your social media marketing plan?

 2020 will see a push for thoughtful content.
 We can no longer rely on sunsets and cats to sell our products; although cats, to an extent, will still do pretty well.
 Brands will now need to be more considerate with people’s time, even if that is a two-second scroll on an Instagram feed.
 We’ll see a push toward educational content, thoughtful messaging and reminders to go screen-free.